-Five years ago, I started a project that completely changed the way I think about aging.
-At the time, I was convinced longevity was mostly about discipline — strict diets, early mornings at the gym, cold plunges, supplements, biohacks, the whole checklist.
-But then I began reading research on centenarians, interviewing older adults, and traveling to places where people routinely live past 100.
+Five years ago, a research project began that completely changed the way its author thought about aging.
+At the time, the prevailing assumption was that longevity was mostly about discipline — strict diets, early mornings at the gym, cold plunges, supplements, biohacks, the whole checklist.
+But then came the deep dives into centenarian research, interviews with older adults, and travel to places where people routinely live past 100.

 Most of the things keeping these people alive and thriving had nothing to do with gym memberships, fitness trackers, or high-performance routines.
-In fact, almost none of the centenarians I spoke to had ever stepped foot in a gym.
-Many had never “worked out” a day in their life — at least not in the way younger generations understand exercise.
+In fact, almost none of the centenarians interviewed had ever stepped foot in a gym.
+Many had never "worked out" a day in their life — at least not in the way younger generations understand exercise.

 Instead, their longevity came from simple, often overlooked habits woven into daily life.
-And the more I listened to them, the more I realized we’ve been looking in the wrong direction.
-Longevity isn’t about fighting aging — it’s about living in a way that doesn’t speed it up.
+And the more they spoke, the clearer it became that the mainstream conversation has been looking in the wrong direction.
+Longevity isn't about fighting aging — it's about living in a way that doesn't speed it up.

 1. They move constantly — but rarely "exercise"

-I’ve never met a centenarian who said, “I go to the gym three times a week.”
+No centenarian in the study ever said, "I go to the gym three times a week."
 Instead, their lives are built around natural movement.
 They walk everywhere.
 They garden.
 They cook.
 They clean.
 They take the stairs.
 They spend their days in environments that encourage movement without making it feel like a chore.

-One 101-year-old man in Okinawa told me, “I don’t exercise.
-I just don’t sit down for very long.”
-And he wasn’t joking — he moves in small bursts all day long.
+One 101-year-old man in Okinawa put it plainly: "I don't exercise.
+I just don't sit down for very long."
+And he wasn't joking — he moves in small bursts all day long.
 Research backs this up: light, regular, daily movement is more protective than occasional intense workouts.

-What this taught me: You don’t need a gym membership to age well.
+The takeaway: You don't need a gym membership to age well.
 You just need to avoid living a sedentary life.
-Sitting is the real killer — not missing your workout.
+Sitting is the real killer — not missing a workout.

 2. They eat modestly, but not obsessively